awslabs/Agent-EvalKit/README.md

 ## Acknowledgements

-We initially developed a fully autonomous agent called Evalution Agent to help developer to automate evaluation process.
-Inspired by [spec-kit](https://github.com/github/spec-kit), we package it as a toolkit that can be used together with multiple coding assistant.
+Agent-EvalKit evolved from our autonomous Evaluation Agent project.
+Inspired by [spec-kit](https://github.com/github/spec-kit), we packaged it as a toolkit compatible with multiple coding assistants.